How Can You Prevent Injury While Cycling?

 Cyclists often complain about their knee pain and back getting hurt while riding.
 However, these injuries can be easily avoided and treated with simple care.
 Here are the best ways to prevent and cure cycling injury:

-Static Stretching
+1. Try Static Stretching

-For cyclists and athletes in general, the most important thing is to have a good range of flexibility and motion to move their body easily and effectively.
+For cyclists and athletes in general, the most important thing is to have a good range of flexibility and motion to move their bodies easily and effectively.
 Stretching exercises help cyclists to re-align the thick and thin muscles after a ride and eliminate the lactic acid accumulation that causes the pain.

 Lack of flexibility may also cause bodily imbalance and even lead the body’s structure to shift out of equilibrium.
-You may experience pain and injury if you do not practice proper stretching through a low impact activity before riding a bicycle.
+You may experience pain and injury if you do not practice proper stretching through a low-impact activity before riding a bicycle.

 It doesn’t take much time and simply activating your muscles and moving your joints through their full range of motion for two minutes can help get your muscles ready for exercise and prevent saddle sores and injury.
-Before your next ride, try doing a pre-cycling warm up to get your body moving.
+Before your next ride, try doing a pre-cycling warm-up to get your body moving.

 Cycling can be a fairly static sport, requiring your muscles to stay in the same posture for a long time.
 Repetition of this posture increases the risk of fatigue.
 Try to move around when riding your bike and sit up straight to keep your spine extended.
 Twist from side to side a little and rotate your pelvis back and forth to get yourself out of the same position.